tyrtyrych/BeginningJavaScript/06-arrays/readme.md

 you access an element outside the length of the string with `charAt`?
 What happens when you do the same thing with the square brackets?

-1. You can _mutate_ an the value at an index in an array by using the square brackets.
+1. You can _mutate_ the value at an index in an array by using the square brackets.
 Does the same thing work with a string?
 Why might that be?